piranna/piranna.github.io/_posts/2021-09-26-WebRTC-horizontal-scaling.md

 be so much bandwidth issues if they are located in the same place.

-This central server (or servers) would just receive a request from the WebRTC servers asking to connect to another empty enought server to increase their own resources, and do all the heuristics to decide which one to use on its own, or also decide to automatically spin-up a new server if there's no available ones and it's configured to do it, so all the logic would be centralized in a single
+This central server (or servers) would just receive a request from the WebRTC servers asking to connect to another empty enough server to increase their own resources, and do all the heuristics to decide which one to use on its own, or also decide to automatically spin-up a new server if there's no available ones and it's configured to do it, so all the logic would be centralized in a single